johnaagelv/EndlessWorlds/README.md

 | content-type | The type of content in the payload, for example, text/json or binary/my-binary-type |
 | content-encoding | The encoding used by the content, for example, utf-8 for Unicode text or binary for data |

-## Content protocol
+## Application protocol
-Content protocol defines the information transferred between the client and the server
+Application protocol defines the information transferred between the client and the server

 | Operation | X coord. | Y coord. | Z coord. | ___ | ___ | ___ |
 | --------- | -------- | -------- | -------- | --- | --- | --- |